jlavallee/flightstats-client-scala/README.md

 # flightstats-client-scala - a scala client for [FlightStats][1]

-This is a client for [FlightStats] flex APIs.

 `flightstats-client-scala` makes use of [Dispatch][2] and [Jackson][3] to provide a dead-simple asynchronous client for [FlightStats][1] API.